Golf carts are increasingly common on neighborhood streets and community roads.

-Despite the speed of your golf cart, it is crucial to follow the posted speed limit, as many county roads, public roads, city streets, and specific subdivisions reflect different laws.
+Despite the speed of your golf cart, it is crucial to follow the posted speed limits, as many county roads, public roads, city streets, and specific subdivisions reflect different laws.

 What is a low-speed vehicle?

-In addition to this, LSVs must follow particular requirements regarding things like safety and equipment standards, lighting specifications, and braking performance.
+In addition, LSVs must follow particular requirements regarding safety and equipment standards, lighting specifications, and braking performance.

 With golf carts and LSVs, there is a difference in term usage.